p-v-srinag/queuectl-py/README.md

 # Show the current configuration
 queuectl config show
-Architecture Overview
-Job Lifecycle
 ```
+### Architecture Overview

+"Job Lifecycle"

-A job progresses through the following states: PENDING -> PROCESSING -> ( COMPLETED | FAILED ) If FAILED, it retries: FAILED -> PENDING If all retries are exhausted: FAILED -> DEAD (moved to DLQ)
+A job progresses through the following states: PENDING -> PROCESSING -> ( COMPLETED | FAILED)
+If FAILED, it retries: FAILED -> PENDING If all retries are exhausted: FAILED -> DEAD (moved to DLQ)

 ### Data Persistence